 - Provide gifts or prizes worth more than $15 to encourage you to enroll.
 Gifts or prizes that are worth more than $15 must be made available to the general public, not just to people with Medicare;

-- Market their plans at educational events, in health care settings or at locations and events where free meals are provided;
+- Market their plans at educational events or in health care settings (except in common areas);

 - Compare their plan to another plan by name in advertising materials;